Ezugworie08/nosj/Readme.md

-This app allows upload of JSON files and tries verifying it's contents.
+This app allows upload of JSON files first and then tries verifying it's content is JSON.
 This is pre-alpha and is not meant to be used in production.
+Also, this application works with Python 3.